UPPMAX/R-python-julia-matlab-HPC/docs/prereqs.rst

 Pre-requirements
 ================

 To be able to follow this course, you need to be able to log in to at least one of our HPC clusters, in at least one way.

 .. info::

-   There will be an opportunity to get help with log in every morning of the workshop at 9.00.
+   - There will be an opportunity to get help with log in every morning of the workshop at 9.00.
+   - You are also welcome to join the On-boarding The Day before the Ordinary program starts.

 Log in to one of the HPC systems covered in this course
 -------------------------------------------------------